 - Plan ahead

-When you’re traveling, you want to pack as little as possible and leave the rest of the room in your bag for souvenirs.
-But, when you’re making a list of what you want to do, you don’t want to leave room for souvenirs: you want to have everything you need to be planned out.
+Anyway, besides this, keep in mind to pack as little as possible and leave the rest of the room in your bag for souvenirs.
+When you’re making a list of what you want to do, don’t leave room for souvenirs: you want to have everything you need to be planned out.
 You can do that by creating a list of all the things you want to do.
 Then pick 3-5 things you’d like to do, like spend a day at the Louvre, take a cooking class.

 - Be flexible